Associate Professor of Human Development and Social Policy | Chair of IPR’s Program on Education Policy

 Guryan, J., and K. Charles.
 2013.
 Taste-based or statistical discrimination: The economics of discrimination returns to its roots.
 Economic Journal 123(572): F417–F432.

 Charles, K., and J. Guryan.
 2011.
 Studying discrimination: Fundamental challenges and recent progress.
 Annual Review of Economics 3(1): 479–511.

 Guryan, J., and M. Kearney.
 2010.
 Is lottery gambling addictive?
 American Economic Journal: Economic Policy 2(3): 90–110.

 Kim, J., and J. Guryan.
 2010.
 The efficacy of a voluntary summer book reading intervention for low-income Latino children from language minority families.
 Journal of Educational Psychology 102(1): 20–31.

 Guryan, J., K. Kroft, and M. Notowidigdo.
 2009.
-Peer effect in the workplace: Evidence form random groupings in professional golf tournaments.
+Peer effect in the workplace: Evidence from random groupings in professional golf tournaments.
 American Journal of Applied Economics 1(4): 34–68.

 Deschênes, O., M. Greenstone, and J. Guryan.
 2009.
 Climate change and birth weight.
 American Economic Review Papers and Proceedings 99(2): 211–17.